J.T. Miller Game Preview: Canucks vs. Sharks

 Miller Season Stats Insights

-- Miller has a goal in 11 games this year through 18 games played, but has not had multiple goals in any of those games.
+- Miller has a goal in 13 of 21 contests this year, but no multi-goal games so far.

-- Miller has a point in 14 of 18 games this season, with multiple points in nine of them.
+- In 16 of 21 games this season, Miller has registered a point, and nine of those games included multiple points.

-- In 10 of 18 games this season, Miller has registered an assist, and in six of those matches recorded two or more.
+- Miller has an assist in 10 of 21 games played this season, including multiple assists six times.

-- The implied probability that Miller hits the over on his points over/under is 40.8%, based on the odds.
+- The implied probability that Miller goes over his points over/under is 37.7%, based on the odds.

-- There is an implied probability of 60.6% of Miller going over his assist prop bet, considering the moneyline odds.
+- Miller has an implied probability of 55.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.